 [NOTE: These video links are being offered as a service.
 The ADA cannot gaurantee that all videos are properly captioned.]

 - Senator Harkin Celebrating the Anniversary of the ADA

 The Civil Rights Movement of the 1960s gave rise to other civil rights movements, most notably the Women's Rights Movement and the Disability Rights Movement.
 While minorities and women were protected by civil rights legislation passed by the United States Congress during the 1960s, the rights of people with disabilities were not protected by federal legislation until much later.
 Read more on the history of the ADA.

 On September 25, 2008, the ADA Amendments Act (ADAAA) was signed into law.
 It became effective on January 1, 2009.

-The ADAAA focuses on the discrimination at issue instead of the individual's disability.
-It makes important changes to the definition of the term "disability" by rejecting the holdings in several Supreme Court decisions and portions of Equal Employment Opportunity Commission's (EEOC) ADA regulations.
-The Act retains the ADA's basic definition of "disability" as a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.
+The ADAAA makes important changes to the definition of the term "disability."
+The Act retains the ADA's basic definition of disability as a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.
 However, it changes the way these terms should be interpreted.
 Read more on the ADA Amendments Act.